Azure/portaldocs/portal-sdk/generated/top-blades-frameblades.md

 FrameBlades provide an alternative programming model for developing UI in Ibiza.
 This alternative gives the extension author full control over the DOM via an IFrame.
 Fx controls cannot be used within FrameBlades.

-Because Frame blades do not use Ibiza Fx controls, extension developers are fully responsible for accessibility, theming, and consistency.
+Because Frame blades do not use Ibiza Fx controls, extension developers are fully responsible for accessibility, theming, consistency and external domain navigation.

 While this programming model results in maximum flexibility, it  also adds a significant burden of accessibility, theming, and consistency on the developer.
 We recommend using Frame blades under the following conditions.